Dylan Borge

-Dylan Borge (born 15 October 2003) is a Gibraltarian semi-professional footballer who plays as a striker for FC Magpies and the Gibraltar national football team.
+Dylan Borge (born 15 October 2003) is a Gibraltarian semi-professional footballer who plays as a striker for Mons Calpe and the Gibraltar national football team.

 On 7 July 2023, Borge signed a contract with St Joseph's.

 International career

 Borge made his international debut for Gibraltar on 27 March 2021 in a 2022 FIFA World Cup qualifying game against Montenegro.
-At 17 years and 163 days, he became the youngest Gibraltar international of the UEFA era, breaking the record set by Jayce Olivero in March 2016 by 101 days.
+At 17 years and 163 days, he became the youngest Gibraltar international of the UEFA era, breaking the record set by Jayce Olivero in March 2016 by 101 days - a record that lasted until Luca Scanlon made his debut in 2025.